 Vivian Ramón Pita Explained

-Vivian Ramón Pita (born 1963)[1] is a Cuban Women's Chess Grandmaster.She was the first Cuban to reach the category of International Female Grandmaster in 1998.[2]
+Vivian Ramón Pita (born 1963)[1] is a Cuban Women's Chess Grandmaster.She was the first Cuban woman to reach the category of Grandmaster in 1998.[2]

 Early life

-Ramón Pita was born in 1963.
-She began playing chess at the age of 12 at the Neptune and Industry Academy in the municipality of Havana City.
-Although she was a very introverted girl, chess helped her socialize with others who also enjoyed the game.[3]
+Pita was born in 1963.
+She began playing chess at age 12 at Neptune and Industry Academy in Havana City.
+Chess helped her socialize with others who enjoyed the game.[3]
+She studied at Concepción Arenal.

-Eventually, an uncle gifted them a proper chess set, and he began teaching her the basics of the game, always maintaining an edge for himself.
-She essentially became his chess rival, while he retained the title of household champion.
+Eventually, an uncle gifted them a proper chess set, and he began teaching her the basics of the game, always maintaining an edge.
+She became his chess rival, while he protected his title of household champion.

-One day, a teacher named René Basarrate, a prominent figure in the local chess community, visited her school, Concepción Arenal, to promote the chess academy.
+One day, René asarrate, a prominent figure in the local chess community, visited her school.
 He invited any interested students to attend.

 Discovering that the academy was just half a block from her home, she eagerly joined.
 Competing against two boys, she emerged victorious, catching the attention of the instructors.
 They promptly enrolled her, marking the beginning of her love for chess.